Vexa-ai/vexa-lite-deploy/fly/README.md

 ./deploy.sh
 ```

-The script will deploy the application
+The script will deploy the backend application.
+To also deploy the frontend dashboard, set `DEPLOY_FRONTEND=true` in your `.env` file.

 ### Option 2: Manual deployment